 - Apatite — Yes, weak

 - Danburite — Yes, weak

 - Garnet — No (occasionally, a color change garnet may show pleochroic-like colors due to anomalous double refraction)

 - Iolite — Yes

 - Opal — No

 - Quartz — No

 - Sapphire — Yes

 - Scapolite — Yes

-- Spinel – No (I have seen a couple that were color change and show an anomaly)
+- Spinel — No (I have seen a couple of color change stones that showed anomalous pleochroic colors)